prisma-labs/graphql-framework-experiment/.github/ISSUE_TEMPLATE/21-bug-prisma.md

 ---
-name: Prisma Plugin –– Bug Bug 🐛
+name: 🐛 Bug –– Prisma Plugin
-about: You encountered something that is not working the way it should
+about: You encountered something that is not working the way it should for Prisma plugin
 title: ''
 labels:
   - type/bug